coleenquadros/configuration/docs/app-sre/incident-process.md

 ## Major Incident Definition Criteria

+The Major Incident process is only applicable to services that are used by customers: internal or external.
+Internal tooling is excluded.

-This process must be followed for major incidents, classified as such if _any_ of the following criteria are met:
+A Major Incident is defined as such if any of the following statements apply:

-* The outage is visible to customers (internal or external).
-* Another team besides AppSRE is needed in order to fix the incident.
-* The Service is breaching its SLOs.

-If the incident does not qualify as a major incident, there is no need to follow this process.
+* Full outage or heavy degradation of one or multiple services impacting one or several customers.
+* Duration of the incident is greater than 4 hours.
+* Multiple layers and SRE teams are impacted (platform, application, ...).

 ## Incident Roles in the AppSRE team

 * **First Responder**: Oncall engineer, by default FTS, Primary or Secondary, in that order.
 Their role in the incident will be defined in the first moments of it from the roles below.
+* **Incident Commander**: In charge of communications, fallout and ensuring continuity of the incident investigation.
+Usually the team manager.
+Outside of working hours, this role defaults to **First Responder**.
 * **Incident Tech Lead**: In charge of the technical resolution of the incident: investigation, mitigation and resolution.
-It defaults to **First Responder**.
-A different person may be chosen by the **Incident Commander**, or by the team manager or by the team lead.
-* **Incident Commander**: In charge of communications, fallout and ensuring continuity of the incident investigations.
-Nominated by the **First Responder**, or by the team manager or by the team lead.
-In case of an incident outside of working hours, where no one else is available, this role defaults to the **First Responder**.
+Defaults to **First Responder**.
+The **Incident Commander** may assign this role to a different person.
 * **Parallel Investigator**: An additional engineer that will support the **Incident Tech Lead** to assist with the issue investigation, mitigation and resolution.
+Nominated by the **Incident Commander**.
 * **Incident Owner**: Responsible for the incident after it has been resolved, being responsible for RCA and agreeing follow-up actions with all stakeholders.
 Defaults to **First Responder**.
 Can be changed by the team manager or team lead, but requires explicit acknowledgement of the change.

-## AppSRE Internal Escalations

-### During working hours

-The **First Responder** may ask other AppSRE team members to join with the incident effort.
-The **Incident Tech Lead** role will default to the **First Responder**, unless otherwise explicitely stated during the initial moments of the incident.
-At least one more person will be involved which will be made the **Incident Commander**.
-Depending on the severity of the issue, other people may join to act as a **Parallel Investigator**.

-The team manager and the team lead must be notified of these incidents.

-### Outside of working hours

-The **First Responder**, acting as the **Incident Tech Lead**, will try to resolve the incident by themselves.
-If assistance is needed due to the complexity or criticality of the issue, the **First Responder** may escalate to the **Secondary On-Call**, to the team manager or to the team lead via PagerDuty (create issue in PD and assign to them).

-## Specific AppSRE Flow

-1. Initial Response:
-  * AppSRE engineer on call (FTS, Primary, Secondary) becomes the **First Responder**.
-  * Continue debugging the issue.
-2. 10 minutes later:
-  * Nominate **Incident Commander** (defaults to **First Responder** if outside of working hours).
-  * Join the AppSRE bridge [zti].
-  * Continue debugging the issue.

 ## Incident Commander Responsibilities